severin-lemaignan/projet-cnrs/project.rst

 As presented in the Report on Past Research Activities, my PhD has been focused on defining what *knowledge* actually means in the context of service robotics.
-This led me to propose a design and implementation of a robotic architecture where symbolic knowledge is preeminent, and to start exploring the opportunities that such a design opens for human-robot interaction, with contributions in the fields of natural speech grounding, semantic situation assessment, *theory of mind* for robots, or high-level semantic control of robots.
+This led me to propose a design and implementation of a robotic architecture where symbolic knowledge is preeminent, and to amorce the investigation of the opportunities that such a design opens for human-robot interaction, with effective contributions in the fields of natural speech grounding, semantic situation assessment, *theory of mind* for robots, or high-level semantic control of robots.

-This project proposes to further build upon these results, from two converging
+This project proposes to build upon these results, from two converging
 perspectives: on one side, by accurately defining the *cognitive foundations* pre-supposed by the next generation of companion robots, and on the other side, by exploring the *cognitive correlates of long-term interaction*.

 The *cognitive foundations* are the cognitive base required to develop upper-cognitive functions and processing.
 The nature and perimeter of these foundations is a research question I would like to address.
 Two components seem already of particular importance and not yet satisfactorily addressed in the
-community: first, dynamic, *amodal mental models* of the robot's environment, that interleave geometric models with temporal and semantic representations.
+community: first, dynamic, *amodal mental models* of the robot's environment, that interleave geometric 3D models with temporal and semantic representations.
-Such models should endow the robot with a framework to seamlessly represent (uncertain) beliefs, predict, recognize and remember situations, ground symbols into physical entities.
-Second, the ability to identify, appropriately select or alter mental *contexts*, be they spatial, temporal, cultural, social.
+Such models should endow the robot with a mental framework to seamlessly represent (uncertain) beliefs, predict, recognize and remember situations, ground symbols into physical entities.
+Second, the ability to identify, appropriately select and alter mental *contexts*, be they spatial, temporal, cultural, social.
 Current approaches for context management do not correctly address the real complexity of this cognitive skill, in particular the fact that these dimensions of our experience are *overlapping* and *multi-scale*.

 One the other hand, the *cognitive correlates of long-term interaction* question the cognitive prerequisites for a robot that is set to autonomously interact